The best colors to catch bluegill or any panfish

 Natural Colors

 These aren’t great for catching a lot of fish because they often don’t stand out enough.
 But when bluegill won’t eat anything that looks unnatural – sometimes they are all that will get a bite.
-So if you are in a clear fishery with bluegill that are heavily pressured, these are as good of lures as you can use next to actual live bait.
+So if you are in a fishery with bluegill that are heavily pressured (a lot of people fish there), these are as good of lures as you can use next to actual live bait.

 My favorite option here is a small rapala minnow like this one in any silver type of color.
 These really look like small minnows that bluegill will feed on and get bites when nothing else does.